to be longing

 The train conductor just told us that another guest would join us in Udine, our last stop before the Austrian border.
 Nevertheless we try to sleep.
 We are the only two people in a six person sleeper compartment, so we decided to take the two top beds.

 In Udine we wake up because someone enters our compartment.
-He is a shy, middle-aged black man, with a train ticket in his hand.
+He is a shy, middle-aged man, with a train ticket in his hand.
+He is black.
 I ask him wether it is ok if I locked the door.
 He nods and prepares his bed at the bottom.

 I have difficulties to fall asleep.